Guilford Bell: Grant House, Officer, VIC

 Considered the last residential project which Bell completed with Fisher, the Grant House is a well-renowned work of architecture.
 The "pyramidal" roof reflects his interest from his travels in the Middle East and gives a certain eccentricity to the building.
 The way in which the residence sits centrally in the expansive landscape is modelled off an André Le Nôtre work, Vaux-le-Vicomte.
 The distant scenery gives views of the Gippsland Ranges and due to the sloping of the land, stairs have been introduced as a practical and symmetrical way to order the landscape design.
 This building has become a National-trust listed project, and subsequently heritage listed by the local council.

 Awards

-The Simon house in Mt Eliza which was awarded the 1964 Victorian Architectural Medal.
+The Simon House, Mt Eliza was awarded the Victorian Architecture Medal in 1964.

-The University of Queensland established the Guilford Bell Scholarship award in 2009, "maintained by a bequest from the late Orme Augusta Marsh", Bell's sister.
+The University of Queensland established the Guilford Bell Scholarship award in 2009, 'maintained by a bequest from the late Orme Augusta Marsh', Bell's sister.
 The scholarship is awarded to an advanced student to study international architectural methods.